Mrnt/OctoPrint-FlashForge/README.md

 ## Install

-Install via the bundled [Plugin Manager](https://github.com/foosel/OctoPrint/wiki/Plugin:-Plugin-Manager) or manually using this URL:
+Install via the bundled [Plugin Manager](https://github.com/foosel/OctoPrint/wiki/Plugin:-Plugin-Manager) by selecting "Install new Plugins" and in the box "...enter URL" put:

     https://github.com/Mrnt/OctoPrint-FlashForge/archive/master.zip

+then click "Install".

 Plugin requires the libusb1 library: https://pypi.org/project/libusb1/
-Which should install automatically if you install the plugin via the Octoprint UI.
+ which should install automatically if you install the plugin via the Octoprint UI.

 ## Configuration